markjager13/markjager13/README.md

 <br />
 I'm a junior software developer that loves building efficient and intuitive solutions for clients.
 <br />
-I'm skilled using JavaSript and React and have a background in computer science concepts.
+I'm skilled using Spring Boot and React and have a background in computer science concepts.

 - 📫 How to reach me: [markjager13@gmail.com](mailto:markjager13@gmail.com)